-MISSION STATEMENT: To advance and service all Towed Watersports through education, promotion, competitions and administrative support as part of the Olympic movement
+MISSION STATEMENT: To advance and service all Towed Water Sports through education, promotion, competitions, fair play and administrative support as part of the Olympic movement

 What is the IWWF?

-The International Waterski & Wakeboard Federation (IWWF) is the world governing body for all towed water sports and has 91affiliated member Federations worldwide.
+The International Waterski & Wakeboard Federation (IWWF) is the world governing body for all towed water sports and has 91 affiliated member Federations worldwide.
 It was founded in Geneva, Switzerland in 1946 and is recognised by the International Olympic Committee (IOC) as the sole authority governing all towed water sports.
-The IWWF is also an affiliate member of the Global Association of International Sport Federations (GAISF) and one of the seven founding sports of the World Games.
+The IWWF is also an affiliate member of Association of IOC Recognised International Sports Federations (ARISF), the Global Association of International Sports Federation (GAISF) and one of the seven founding sports of the World Games

 The IWWF’s competitive and recreational towed water sport divisions include the following: Tournament (3-Event Waterskiing), Wakeboard, Barefoot, Show Skiing, Cable Wakeboard, Cableski, Ski Racing and Disabled Skiing.